Copyright from: levifuller

 Add the following packages:

-In our case, the MVC package enables us to add Controllers to build an API and the StaticFiles package enables us to configure our server to serve static files from a specific directory, /wwwroot by default.
+In our case, the MVC package enables us to add Controllers to build an API and the StaticFiles package enables us to configure our server to serve static files from a specific directory,

 Since we will eventually have TypeScript files in our project, we should also disable any TypeScript compilation errors.